Infineon/Assets/README.md

 # Assets

-Assets for the different repositories, e.g. pictures, .pdf documents, Tools, etc.
+## Branch: JSON
+Branch for the index JSON files.